Circuit de Charade: Modernization

 The General Council of Puy-de-Dôme recognized the importance of the race track to the local economy and financed the building of a new 3.975 km circuit utilising only the southern portion of the original, with a new link road completing the circuit.
 The new Circuit de Charade opened in 1989 hosting national championship races in the 1994 French Supertouring Championship and the 1998 FFSA GT Championship.

 Currently, the venue holds events such as track days, driving courses as well as historic motorsport events.
 In 2000, the roads were closed to the public, with the track becoming a truly permanent facility with new pit garages and a widened pit lane.
 The original sections of the 8.055 km street circuit are still in use as public roadways.
+Part of the circuit was ridden by riders on stage 10 of 2025 Tour de France.

 Lap records

-The official race lap records at the Circuit de Charade are listed as:
+As of June 1999, the fastest official race lap records at the Circuit de Charade are listed as: